secures92/linxdot-rest-api/README.md

 # Linxdot REST API
 This repository acts as unofficial documentation of the Linxdot REST API.
 All content was created by analyzing the javascript files ```common.js``` and ```ìndex.js``` used by the webinterface of the access point.
 This documentation might be wrong and/or incomplete.
 Use with care!
+This is work in progress.
+Feel free to append any missing information.

 ## Webinterface
-These findings were discovered in the javascript code of the current web interface of a Linxdot miner.
-The webinterface can be accessed by navigating to ```https://<your-linxdot-ip>```.
-However this interface communicates with the miner using REST.
-To access data no authentication is needed.
+The webinterface of al Linxdot Helium Access Point can be accessed by navigating to ```https://<your-linxdot-ip>```.
+THe shown interface communicates with the node using REST.
+For simple data access no authentication is needed.
+However it is needed to change the settings.

 ## Helium Node Summary
 The helium node summary contains a lot of information about the node status.
 It can be accessed via